-Answer: Forecasting the specific type and quantity of food a school nutrition operation needs can provide a variety of benefits.
-Accurate forecasting of foods is important because it helps to ensure all students will be served the same menu item on the same day.
-It allows vendors to plan the quantity of foods needed in the month, semester, and year.
+Why it is important: Accurate forecasting of foods is important because it helps to ensure all students will be served the same menu item on the same day.
+It allows vendors to plan in advance the quantity of foods needed in the course of the month, semester, and year.
 It also allows managers to control inventory and food costs.